longyearxuk/bbplatform_sdsu/README.md

     * EVENT_station_freq_range.mat:
       the frequency ranges for all stations to be calculated & compared

+  - (3) Other tools useful for bbtoolbox
+    (may be moved to other locations)

+    * ch_fname.sh: change multiple filenames for input data

+    * LF_cm2m.py: change LF data format for bbtoolbox

-  - (3) Former Matlab scripts with other functions (not currently used though)
+  - (4) Former Matlab scripts with other functions (not currently used though)

     * compare_test.m:
       compare results from different settings and output folders;